Drew Henderson

 Drew Henderson (born March 19, 1971) is an American-Dutch retired professional basketball player and coach and a current university administrator.
 He has played and coached internationally.
-Henderson was also been a member of the Dutch national basketball team.
+Henderson has also been a member of the Dutch national basketball team.

 Early life

 Henderson was born in New York.
 A 6'7" multi-sport athlete as a child and excelled at basketball, football, and boxing.
 At age 15, Henderson moved to Rochester, New York and attended McQuaid Jesuit High School, where he played basketball and won a state championship his junior year.
 He then earned a basketball scholarship to Fairfield University in Fairfield, Connecticut.

 College career

 After his freshman year at Fairfield, Henderson was chosen as a member of the All-Freshman Team of the Metro Atlantic Athletic Conference (MAAC).
 Henderson led the MAAC in rebounding during his junior and senior seasons (1992, 1993) and was in the top 10 of the country in this category in both seasons.
 He was also chosen to the all-MAAC first team during these seasons.
 He became the first player in Fairfield University history to compile over 1,500 points, 1,000 rebounds, and 100 blocked shots.
 Henderson still holds the rebounding record at the school (1,080).
 He also holds the record for most assists in a single game with 20.
 In 2017, Henderson was inducted into the Fairfield University Hall of Fame.